 Leaving dogs alone for up to six hours is fine if they’re healthy and over 18 months old.
 Puppies should get attention and a chance to do their business outdoors every two hours.
-If you have an elderly pup, try to check in on it every two to six hours.
+If you have an elderly pup, try to check in on them every two to six hours.

 Also, keep in mind that sick dogs need extra love and attention (just like humans).

 Preventative exams are a must for making sure that your best friend is healthy enough to be left unattended.
-To ensure that your dog is in optimal health (and to help you budget for veterinary visits), be sure to get protection from Spot Pet Insurance.
+To ensure that your dog is in optimal health (and to help you budget for veterinary visits), be sure to get protection with Spot Pet Insurance.